 Stay on Rte 12 to center of town (past Post Office on right through lights).

 Take Pleasant Street (straight ahead); 3 miles from the center of

-Click here.
+Click here for a map and directions.
 Crops are usually available in August, September, October.

 Open: DAILY, 10am to 6pm.
 Payment: Cash, only.
 Offer entertainment, hayrides

 and group tours.
 We are located on 169 acres overlooking Northern Worcester

 Comments from a visitor on August 16, 2009: "Sholan Farms

 located in Leominster MA is a city owned farm which was purchased from the